DerrickXuLuo/Interview/README.md

 The interview experiences will be recorded in this repo, which mainly focuses on fundamental knowledges of backend or Java developmnet.

-The repo consists of several parts:
+The repo consists of several sections:
   1. Data Structures and Algorithms
   2. JVM
   3. Database